 "By the time you’re a social worker for 10 years, what you realize is that connection is why we’re here.”

 Social workers do not get paid for their efforts.
 And the need to save every cent for the less fortunate probably deprives them of the chance to renovate a swanky lounge for relaxation purposes.
 But still, they persist, because of the meaningful goal behind the work that they do.

-Furthermore, a research conducted by Danish National Research Centre for the Working Environment suggests that improved emotional connection at workplace may lead to a happier, healthier workforce.
+Furthermore, research conducted by Danish National Research Centre for the Working Environment suggests that improved emotional connection at the workplace may lead to a happier, healthier workforce.
 A good work relationship can help in creating a good work environment.
-People will be able to collaborate better with their team member and prevent conflict from happening in the workplace.
+People will be able to collaborate better with their team members and prevent conflict from happening in the workplace.

 The era of a ‘one trick pony’ is over.
-Leaders need to spend time with their employees to deepen relationship and motivates them to work hard.
+Leaders need to spend time with their employees to deepen the relationship and motivate them to work hard.
 No time for small coffee talk?
-Fret not, companies such as Core Strengths leverages on advancements in psychometrics and technology to make this a much easier task.
+Fret not, companies such as Core Strengths leverage on advancements in psychometrics and technology to make this a much easier task.

 Employee engagement strategy #2: Create employee experience

 Employees are now aware that the term life-long career is fast becoming an obsolete term, and want to know their career growth and the purpose behind the work that they do.
 Companies should leverage technology and utilize employee-centric tools, in order to give insightful engagement experiences such as coaching and giving feedback.

 Employee-centric tools will provide an avenue to reach out to management, increase transparency, engage in meaningful discussions and bite-sized coaching.
 You will gain insights over what are your employees’ behavior and strengths in the workplace.